surma-dump/docs/details/memory.md

 When writing high level AssemblyScript, the above is pretty much everything one needs to know.
 But there is a low level perspective of course.

 When implementing low-level code, the end of static memory respectively the start of dynamic memory can be obtained by reading the `__heap_base` global.
 Memory managers for example do this to decide where to place their bookkeeping structures before partitioning the heap.
+[WebAssembly is specifiend to use little-endian](https://webassembly.github.io/spec/core/syntax/instructions.html#memory-instructions) and as a result, so is AssemblyScript.

 The memory manager guarantees an alignment of 16 bytes, so an `ArrayBuffer`, which can be the backing buffer of multiple views, always fits up to `v128` values with native alignment.